 The department maintains four student audio production/editing laboratories.
 All four of these workstations have digital editing capabilities with Adobe CC, using Audition.
 There are two student control rooms in addition to the WSIE-FM work areas.

 In addition, department audio facilities include a classroom/newsroom, which can be used as a studio and an editing lab/auxiliary console room.
 All these areas are used by students working on Audio Production assignments, “sweetening” audio for video projects, or working for WSIE-FM.

-The department’s three full-time engineers, Wayne Mills, Kwame Ross, and Mike Cathey, do an excellent job of maintaining the equipment, doing repairs to keep units in use and maintaining security of the area and equipment.
+The department’s engineers, Wayne Mills and Mike Cathey, do an excellent job of maintaining the equipment, doing repairs to keep units in use and maintaining security of the area and equipment.
 They are also an integral part of the instruction process, providing hands-on tips and help for the students.
 To learn more about our engineers or to contact them, check out their bios in the "Faculty &Staff” page.